Macron appeals for calm in Corsica after separatist dies from prison attack | Politics

 Mourners peacefully gathered in two Corsican towns to pay respects to Colonna on Monday evening, local media reported.
 Roger Antech, editor-in-chief of newspaper Corse Matin, told FranceInfo radio that he felt the situation would calm down out of respect for Colonna's family until his burial, but there was "no guarantee as to what happens afterwards."

 The protests earlier this month were partly fuelled by anger that Corsican separatists like Colonna have to serve out their prison sentences in mainland France, rather than on the island.
-Other presidential candidates also weighed in on Tuesday.
+French Prime Minister Jean Castex said in a statement that two other Corsican prisoners - Alain Ferrandi and Pierre Alessandri - will be allowed to serve out their sentence in Corsica.
+He said they will be transferred by mid-April.

-Marine Le Pen, the far-right leader who could make it into the second round of the elections next month, said the government owed voters answers on how such a "shameful" death could have happened.
+Marine Le Pen, the far-right leader who could make it into the second round of presidential elections, said the government owed voters answers on how such a "shameful" death could have happened.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)